ACEmulator/ACE/docs/THIRD_PARTY_NOTICES.md

 - Upstream and source: <https://github.com/OptimShi/CustomClothingBase>
 - Official release: `v1.11`
 - Official asset SHA-256: `505dcb951bdba9ec7788b2f947f3b8d6a7638e06c43000bd38beb129689873a6`
-- Packaging: upstream DLLs are unmodified; ACE Single Player adds only its install manifest, metadata, and instructions
+- Packaging: upstream DLLs are unmodified; OpenDereth adds only its install manifest, metadata, and instructions
 - License notice: the upstream repository currently contains no `LICENSE` file.
-Redistribution is included based on OptimShi's permission reported by the ACE Single Player project maintainer.
+Redistribution is included based on OptimShi's permission reported by the OpenDereth project maintainer.
 OptimShi retains ownership of the upstream mod.

 The applicable published license texts are included in the release's `Licenses` directory.
 Asheron's Call itself, `acclient.exe`, client DAT files, Decal, and ThwargLauncher are not included.